-When the school is notified of the admission of any pupil the parents will complete a medical information form.
-If appropriate the Lead for Managing Medicines will complete an assessment of the pupil's medical needs.
+When the school is notified of the admission of any pupil the parents will complete a medical information form (Appendix A) and will be asked to complete our parental consent to administer short term-ad-hoc non-prescription medication and emergency medication (Appendix B): If appropriate the Lead for Managing Medicines will complete an assessment of the pupil's medical needs.
 This might include the development of an Individual Health Care Plans (IHP) or Education Health Care Plans (EHC) and require additional staff training.
 The school will endeavour to put arrangements in place to support that pupil as quickly as possible.
 However the school may decide (based on risk assessment) to delay the admission of a pupil until sufficient arrangements can be put in place.